mhartzel/ffcommander/README.md

 **-fs** Fast seek mode.
 When using the **-fs** option with **-st** do not decode video before the point we are trying to locate, but instead try to jump directly to it.
 This search method might or might not be accurate depending on the file format.

-**-scan** Only scan input file and print video and audio stream info.
+**-scan** Only scan input files and print video, audio and subtitle stream info.

 **-st** Start time.
 Start video processing from this timecode.
 Example **-st 30:00** starts processing from 30 minutes from the start of the file.